mwvgroup/Pitt-Google-Broker/docs/source/working-notes/troyraen/v0.6.0/update-production.md

 gcloud pubsub topics publish "$topic" --message="$cue"
 ```

-## pull the alerts and make sure they are as expected
+## pull the alerts and make sure they are as expected<a name="pull-the-alerts-and-make-sure-they-are-as-expected"></a>

 ```python
 from google.cloud import storage